A History of Growth and Change

 Our Personal Care division was built through further acquisitions and investments between 2011 and 2014, broadening our business to make, sell and distribute absorbent hygiene products.

-Today, 170 years since our beginning, Domtar employs 10,000 people, all of whom are dedicated to adapting and innovating to meet customers’ needs for paper, pulp and personal care products.
+Today, more than 170 years since our beginning, Domtar employs approximately 5,800 people, all of whom are dedicated to adapting and innovating to meet customers’ needs for paper, pulp and packaging products.